Beloved Soda Flavors That Disappeared from Shelves

 ©Image Credit: Reddit / Nostalgia / will_write_for_tacos

 Before energy drinks were cool, there was Josta.
 This guarana-based soda from Pepsi was ahead of its time, packing a caffeinated punch that would make modern energy drinks jealous.
-Sadly, it was too edgy for its own good and disappeared by the turn of the millennium — PepsiCo cited corporate strategy changes, though poor market reception and high costs contributed to its discontinuation.
+Sadly, it was too edgy for its own good and disappeared by the turn of the millennium — PepsiCo cited corporate strategy changes as the reason.
+However, poor market reception and high costs contributed to its discontinuation.

 Pepsi Twist (2000-2006)